Resident Head FAQs

 The vast majority of Resident Head apartments feature at least 2 bedrooms and 1 private bath.
 Apartments include in-unit laundry, and a small shared storage area.

 Resident Heads are required to be in residence during the academic terms, including University holidays such as Thanksgiving and Martin Luther King Day.
-Approval for the occassional academic, professional, or personal absence may be requested through the supervising Assistant Director.
+Approval for the occasional academic, professional, or personal absence may be requested through the supervising Assistant Director.
 It is important to note that as the residence halls do not close for the Thanksgiving Holiday, RHs are expected to remain in their House and be available for the residents remaining on campus.
 Resident Heads are free to travel during the winter, spring, and summer breaks.

 Apartments are generally available for occupancy beginning August 15.